GiovanniBurbi/GameOfLife/README.md

   * Use your IDE, it should automatically detect the *requirements.txt* file
 * Run the application:
   * From command line: `python AppLauncher.py`
-  * From IDE: run *AppLauncher.py* using your IDE running command
+  * From IDE: Run *AppLauncher.py* using your IDE running command

 ## Features
 * **Start/pause/clear**: The GUI supports controls that allow the user to **start** and **pause** the